Cubs vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- Over their last 10 contests, the Cubs were named underdogs twice and split those games 1-1.
+- In three games as the underdog over the last 10 matchups, the Cubs have posted a mark of 2-1.

-- When it comes to the total, the Cubs and their foes are 3-7-0 in their last 10 contests.
+- When it comes to the total, the Cubs and their opponents are 4-6-0 in their previous 10 games.

 Cubs Betting Records & Stats

-- The Cubs have been underdogs in 14 games this season and have come away with the win seven times (50%) in those contests.
+- The Cubs have come away with eight wins in the 15 contests they have been listed as the underdogs in this season.

-- Chicago has been at least a +135 moneyline underdog three times this season and won each of those games.
+- Chicago has played as an underdog of +145 or more twice this season and won both games.

-- The Cubs have an implied victory probability of 42.6% according to the moneyline set for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that the Cubs have a 40.8% chance of pulling out a win.

-- Games involving Chicago have gone over the total set by bookmakers in 16 of 37 chances this season.
+- Chicago's games have gone over the total in 17 of its 38 chances.

 - The Cubs have yet play a game with a spread this season.